iitm-bs-es/c-programming-lab/Question-1/README.md

 ## Assignment

-Two examples of debugging are discussed in class.
-You need to debug the other two and show them to the TAs.
+You need to debug one problem and show them to the TAs.

+## Evaluation

+1. Demonstrate use of break statement
+2. Demonstrate use of watcher
+3. Demonstrate use of continue and next statement
+4. Demonstrate running and navigating gdb interface
+5. Fix the bug in at least 1 problem